Why Cara Delevingne Added Her Voice to the #WhyIDidntReport Movement

-Cara Delevingne is the latest celebrity to add her voice to the #WhyIDidntReport movement, following the sexual assault accusations dating back 36 years against supreme court justice nominee, Brent Kavanaugh.
+Cara Delevingne is the latest celebrity to add her voice to the #WhyIDidntReport movement, following the sexual assault accusations dating back 36 years against supreme court justice nominee, Brett Kavanaugh.

 The 28-year-old model took to her Twitter on Wednesday to explain why she didn’t report her sexual harasser.
 Delevingne, who accused film producer Harvey Weinstein of sexually harassment and attempted assault in October, explained that she felt “ashamed of what happened” and didn’t want to “publicly ruin someone’s life.”
 “Because I felt ashamed of what happened and didn’t want to publicly ruin someone’s life, even though they privately ruined mine #WhyIDidntReport,” Delevingne tweeted.